 Absorbance refers to the ability of a substance to absorb light of a specific wavelength.
-In an microplate reader designed to measure absorbance, a light source illuminates the sample using a specific wavelength, selected by an optical filter or a monochromator, and a light detector located on the other side of the well measures how much of the initial light is transmitted through the sample: the amount of transmitted light will typically be related to the concentration of the molecule of interest, and the result is referred to as the Optical Density (OD) or absorbance of the sample.
+In a microplate reader designed to measure absorbance, a light source illuminates the sample using a specific wavelength, selected by an optical filter or a monochromator.
+A light detector located on the other side of the well measures how much of the initial light is transmitted through the sample.
+The amount of transmitted light will typically be related to the concentration of the molecule of interest, and the result is referred to as the optical density (OD) or absorbance of the sample.
 Absorbance is calculated as shown in the equation:

 A λ = log10 (I0/I)

 Where I is the intensity of light at a specified wavelength λ that has passed through a sample (transmitted light intensity) and I0 is the intensity of the light before it enters the sample.